lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 sort temp4 | uniq -c | sort
 ```

-## 5.7 Todo la cadena de procesos en una sola linea
+## 5.7 Cadena de procesos completa
 The sequence of commands given above generated a chain of intermediate,
+“junk” files.

-“junk” files—Humdrum and UNIX commands generally create new files, leaving
+Humdrum and UNIX commands generally create new files, leaving
 those they worked on intact.

-Instead the whole process, once designed and
+Instead the whole process, once designed and tested on a shorter file,
-tested on a shorter file, could be amalgamated in a “pipeline” of commands,
+could be amalgamated in a “pipeline” of commands, each passing its result to
-each passing its result to the next through the UNIX “pipe” (typed as |):
+the next through the UNIX “pipe” (|):

 ```
 extract -p 4 chorales | deg -x | grep ^v^7 | \